lilobotx/Finalproject/README.md

 ## Features
 - Statistics viewer
 - Statistics discription tooltips
-- Comment section (local only no save.)
+- Comment section (local only no save)
 - XSS Proof
 - Other